umfy/sanguine-oasis/posts/8-equipment.md

 ## Defense
 ### Armor

-The armor provides the damage mitigation.
+The light armor can provide additional HP.

-0 - naked
-1 - clothing
-2 - leather
-3 - chainmail
-4 - full plate

-1 - any protective helmet or custom defensive piece
+Heavy armor can give additional HP and raise minimum value of EP.
+That causes heavily armoured characters more resistant to taking serious wounds (the HP is less likely to drop below 1).

-Heavy armor imposes disadvantage to some checks like agility or stealth.
+Armor can impose a disadvantage to some checks like agility or stealth.

-Some heavy armors allow player to get one more wound before dying - the armor gets destroyed instead of player taking a pernament consequence.
+#### Example
+Mage's robe: +1HP

+Plate mail: +2HP +2 min EP

 ### Shields

 Shields allow to win fighting contests when both sides have the same ammount of success, but they also break in the process.